North Long Lake Association

 The NLLA Board of Directors, elected the following officers in a 2024 special election.

-President - Chuck Knopik
+President - Harris Goldstein

-Vice President - Harris Goldstein
+Vice President - Rod Windjue

 Treasurer - Patrick Schiller-Michels

-Secretary - Martha Weaver-West
+Secretary - Susan Arntz

 Eurasian Milfoil in Merrifield Bay

-The association has regularly treated a 3 acre area in the northeast section of Merrifield Bay for Curly Leaf Pondweed annually.
-This year, the invasive species Eurasian Milfoil was found in the same area.
+The association has treated a 3 acre area in the northeast section of Merrifield Bay for Curly Leaf Pondweed annually.
+We were unable to acquire a permit from the DNR last year.
+This year we expect to treat a larger area, primarily on the east and north sides of Merrifield Bay.

+In 2024, the invasive species Eurasian Milfoil was found in the same area.
 A 100 square foot area was found north of the boat access in about 8 to 10 feet of water.
 Eurasian Milfoil grows very fast, crowding out native vegetation and can form a dense mat that negatively impacts boating and fishing.
 It primarily establishes through vegetative fragmentation—a fragment can break off, settle in the sediment, grow roots, and establish a new plant.
 It is easy to confuse Eurasian Milfoil with Northern Milfoil - a native plant that does not grow as explosively and does not present the same issues.
+To add to the complexity, there is also a hybrid Milfoil.

 We expect to continue treating this area to control the spread.